snok/flake8-type-checking/README.md

 # flake8-typing-only-imports

-flake8 plugin which flags imports which are exclusively used for type hinting.
+flake8 plugin that flags imports which are exclusively used for type hinting.

 ## Installation